Hate crime and the law

 How to report hate crime

-Every London borough has a team of specially trained officers, in the local specialist Community Safety Units, whose task is to investigate these crimes, and give people the support they need.
+Every London borough has a team of specially trained officers to investigate all types of hate crime, and give victims and witnesses the support they need.
+These units are called Community Safety Units.

 You can also report some hate crimes to non-police organisations such as those listed below.
 For more information visit our More help and advice page.